sandeepmistry/arduino-LoRa/API.md

  * `implicitHeader` - (optional) `true` enables implicit header mode, `false` enables explicit header mode (default)

 Returns `1` if radio is ready to transmit, `0` if busy or on failure.
-Consider your code responsible for testing first before actually writing to radio.

 ### Writing